ixchelgzlzr/Ccal_chloro/README.md

 used structural changes as characters for phylogenetic analysis of land plants.
 Thanks to a recent increase in the availability of chloroplast genomes, it is now possible to study the evolution of these structural changes in historically understudied groups like liverworts.
-In this paper, we report the de novo as- sembly of the chloroplast genome of _Calasterella californica_, and compare it to the plastome of 38 other species of liverworts.
+In this paper, we report the de novo assembly of the chloroplast genome of _Calasterella californica_, and compare it to the plastome of 38 other species of liverworts.
 Furthermore, we use a combination of phylogenetic inference and stochastic mapping tools to assess the use of chloroplast structural changes in phylogenetic inference, and